-He made a small, pained noise as he tried to move his head.
 He felt a hand on his cheek.
 It smelled like rosewater perfume.
-A garbled voice cooed something to him, moved the rosewater hand to brush the sweat-matted hair from his brow.
-Claude thought distantly of his mother again and his red-seared eyes burned as tears pooled under them, over them.
+A garbled voice cooed something to him, brushed the sweat-matted hair from his brow.
+Claude thought distantly of his mother again.

 Claude did not wake up until it was nearing dusk.
-He went for a walk then.
-He walked around and around the block until the lights in apartments began to flick off for the night.
+He went for a walk around and around the block until the lights in apartments began to flick off for the night.

-Mornings are often dramatized by television and such to seem happier and brighter.
-The reason is simple -- drinking coffee looks much more fun with sunlight and smiles.
+Mornings are often dramatized by television to seem happier and brighter than they are.
+The reason is simple – drinking coffee looks much more fun with sunlight and smiles.
 Good to the last drop, the best part of waking up.
 And so on.
-As most normal human beings know, coffee is bitter and was meant to be savored bleary-eyed in a bathrobe.
-The only light is whatever the sunrise could muster, because even it doesn’t like getting up at the asscrack of dawn.
+As most normal human beings know, coffee is bitter and was meant to be savored, bleary-eyed in a bathrobe.
+The only light is whatever the sunrise can muster, because even it doesn’t like getting up at the asscrack of dawn.
 So the mornings go more like this:

 Humans are beautiful creatures.

 Claude Holmann and Barb Bessler were saying their “mornings” to each other over ready-to-eat microwavable breakfast burritos.
 They both had to go to work.
 Barb was a waitress.
 She ferried food to people and then ferried the empty plates to the kitchen.
 Claude was a data entry clerk.
 He punched numbers into a computer for an insurance company.
-Both were not enjoyable jobs.
-They paid the bills, more or less.
+Neither liked their jobs, but they paid the bills, more or less.

-Claude nibbled at his breakfast halfheartedly, more concerned with his phone on the table.
-Various headlines quibbled amongst each other for his attention: a politician said this, a celebrity did that.
+Claude nibbled at his breakfast halfheartedly, more concerned with his phone.
+Various headlines quibbled with each other for his attention: a politician said this, a celebrity did that.
 The faces looked odd, for whatever reason.
 His battery was low.
 Barb stood up, shouldered a gray handbag.